Nanman: History

 The Bandun Man rebelled in 179 due to unrest caused by the Yellow Turban Rebellion, but when amnesty was issued by Cao Qian in 182, the rebellion was ended.
 There was another brief uprising in 188 which amounted to nothing.
 Related to the Bandun were the neighboring Cong (賨) people, who became interested in the mysticism of the Celestial Master Zhang Lu and moved north to the border of his territory.
 When Cao Cao attacked Zhang Lu in the summer of 215, he fled to Duhu of the Cong and Fuhu of the Bandun for refuge.
 However Duhu and Fuhu surrendered to Cao Cao in the autumn and received appointment, with Zhang Lu following in the winter.
 The Bandun and Cong were settled in what is now modern Gansu province.
-In 219 Liu Bei's officer Huang Quan attacked them and drove several non-Chinese peoples north into Cao Cao's territory.
+In 219, Liu Bei's officer Huang Quan attacked them and drove several non-Chinese peoples north into Cao Cao's territory.
 The Cong from the Ba region in particular mingled with the tribal Di people in Guanzhong.
-These people became known as the Ba-Di, and they later founded one of the Sixteen Kingdoms, the Cheng-Han (304—347).
+These people became known as the Ba-Di, and they later founded one of the Sixteen Kingdoms, the Cheng-Han (304–347).

 In southwest China, the Nanman tribes rebelled after the death of Shu Han's founder, Liu Bei, in 223.The Shu Han chancellor, Zhuge Liang, led a successful expedition to quell the rebellion in 225.
 One of the leaders of the Nanman, Meng Huo, was captured seven times before he surrendered.
-The campaign was retold in the famous 14th-century historical novel, Romance of the Three Kingdoms, which provides a heavily romanticised narrative of the events that happened.
+The campaign was retold in the famous 14th-century historical novel, Romance of the Three Kingdoms, which provides a heavily romanticized narrative of the events that happened.

 After the fall of the Han dynasty, the Man became more integrated into Han Chinese society.
-A notable example was Zhang Chang, a Jin dynasty (266–420) rebel from one of the Man tribes in Hubei who was allowed to serve as a county official prior to his rebellion.
+A notable example was Zhang Chang, a Jin dynasty rebel from one of the Man tribes in Hubei who was allowed to serve as a county official prior to his rebellion.
 During the period of Northern and Southern dynasties, the Man were able to remain independent by switching sides out of political expedience.
 The southern courts appointed Man chiefs as tax collectors for their regions.
 Many Man chiefs taxed their subjects lightly which resulted in some Han Chinese pretending to be Man people.
 On one occasion, a Han Chinese called Huan Dan (桓誕) even became a Man chieftain.
 The Man also rebelled at times.
 Defeated tribes were resettled at border garrisons or became slaves in the metropolitan area.
 Generally speaking, the trend was for the Nanman to migrate ever northward.
-By the 7th century the ethnic character of Man society was decidedly mixed.
+By the 7th century, the ethnic character of Man society was decidedly mixed.